nirv-ai/.github/profile/README.md

 ## What is NIRV?

-- NIRV.ai is a platform with a variety of use cases ranging from ethnographic and anthropologic research to community building, collective intelligence, and autodidactic upskilling
+- NIRV is a platform with a variety of use cases ranging from ethnographic and anthropologic research to community building, collective intelligence, and autodidactic upskilling

 ### WTF does that mean?